WalletWasabi/WasabiDoc/docs/FAQ/FAQ-GeneralBitcoinPrivacy.md

 :::

 When you download and install [bitcoind](https://github.com/bitcoin/bitcoin), you define the precise rules of your monetary system.
-Then you call out to other nodes on the internet and only connect to the peers who have agreed to play by the same rules.
+Then you call out to other nodes and only connect to the peers who have agreed to play by the same rules.
 All those who break your own rules, you simply disconnect and ignore.
 Your full node defines, verifies and enforces the sound money you use to store your value.
 ::::